gelifatsy/LegalAI-RAG-Contract-Advisor/README.md

 # LegalAI-RAG-ContractAdvisor
-ContractAdvisorRAG: Development of a Q&amp;A system with RAG using Langchain.
+ContractAdvisorRAG: Development of a Q&A system with RAG using Langchain.
 This repository contains the code and documentation for building an AI-based legal assistance system for contracts.
 It includes retrieval and generation components, backend and frontend integration, as well as tools for evaluating and optimizing the RAG system using RAGAS.

 **Motivation:**